hitd/hitd/Readme.md

 ## Launch existing microservice

 In order to launch microservices, you can do that in different manners, automatically or manually.

+### Manually

+If you launch an hitd-server without YML files, it won't launch applicative microservices.
+Still, the hitd-launch microservice, will be launched, and you willbe able to use a cleitn sendind request to it so it launch a specific services.
+`hitd-vantage`  provide an easy way to launch a service without coding the launcher.
+With this REPL too, you will be able to launch, start or debug a microservice.

 ### With YML

 As already mentioned, you can think of `hitd` as an application server.